tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 The second place I found the technique is useful, is hydrating [HTML tags (`{@html string}`)](https://svelte.dev/tutorial/html-tags).

-HTML tags allow you to render arbitrary HTML into the DOM, just like React's [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
+HTML tags allows you to render arbitrary HTML into the DOM, just like React's [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).

 ```html
 <script>